morganics/bayesianpy/README.md

 - [Iris cluster visualisation with covariance] (https://github.com/morganics/bayesianpy/blob/master/examples/notebook/iris_gaussian_mixture_model.ipynb) provides a brief walkthrough  training a naive Bayes network followed by a fully connected Gaussian mixture model, and how the clustering/ classification is affected as a result.
 - [Iris joint probability PDF visualisation] (https://github.com/morganics/bayesianpy/blob/master/examples/notebook/iris_univariate_joint_pdf_plot.ipynb) Creates a fully connected Gaussian mixture model, where each variable is independently queried given the iris_class.
 Provides code for plotting a 1D joint distribution.
 - [Diabetes Linear regression example] (https://github.com/morganics/bayesianpy/blob/master/examples/notebook/diabetes_linear_regression.ipynb) Creates a simple naive Bayes network to give a linear regression model for the diabetes dataset from scikit-learn, with mean and variance.
+- [Diabetes Non-Linear regression example] (https://github.com/morganics/bayesianpy/blob/master/examples/notebook/diabetes_non_linear_regression.ipynb) Creates a mixture of Gaussians network to give a non-linear regression model for the diabetes dataset from scikit-learn, with mean and variance.

 ## Example: training a model from a template